-Total fees payable to the Auditor were £54,000 (2022: £45,000 paid to KPMG LLP).
-Of the total fees, the fees for audit services were £54,000 (2022: £45,000 paid to KPMG LLP).
+Total fees payable to the Auditor were £61,000 (2023: £54,000).
+Of the total fees, the fees for audit services were £61,000 (2023: £54,000).
 The Audit Committee has approved and implemented a policy on the engagement of the Auditor to supply non-audit services, taking into account the recommendations of the FRC, and does not believe there to be any impediment to the Auditor's objectivity and independence.

 All non-audit work to be carried out by the Auditor must be approved by the Audit Committee in advance.
-The cost of non-audit services provided by the Auditor for the financial year ended 30 September 2023 was £nil (2022: KPMG LLP £nil).
+The cost of non-audit services provided by the Auditor for the financial year ended 30 September 2024 was £nil (2023: £nil).
 The Audit Committee is satisfied that BDO was independent on appointment and remains independent.

-Re-appointment of the Auditor
+Reappointment of the Auditor